Fedelmid mac Crimthainn: Downfall and death

 By right of victory in battle with swords.

 Fedelmid does not appear to have recovered from this defeat and died in 847.
-Although the cause of his death is not noted in the Annals of Ulster, the majority of the other sources place the cause of his death on St. Kieran, the patron saint of Clonmacnoise, as revenge for Fedelmid's plunderings of the site.
+Although the cause of his death is not noted in the Annals of Ulster, the majority of the other sources place the cause of his death on St. Kieran, the patron saint of Clonmacnoise, as revenge for Fedelmid's plundering of the site.
 The Annals of Clonmacnoise offer the following description:After his returne to Munster ye next year, he was overtaken by a great disease of the flux of the belly, which happened in this wide.
 As King felym (soone after his return to Mounster) was taking his rest inn his bed, St. Wueran appeared to him with his habit and bachall.. & there gave him a push of his Bachall in his belly whereof he tooke his disease and occasiontion of Death, and notwithstanding his great irregularity and great desire of spoyle he was of sum numbered among the scribes and anchorites of Ireland.